 3. What conversations are missing?
 Check in with your emotions.
 Do you have any feelings of guilt lingering after a conversation?
 Is there anyone you need to patch things up with?
 Is something bothering you that you haven't addressed?
 Set your intentions, and move forward with the conversation(s) you need to have with anyone who may have been impacted by your behavior.

 4. Keep a journal.
 This will allow you to reflect each day on what's working and what isn't.
-Journaling also present the opportunity to go deeper and explore important questions--What have you always cared about?
+Journaling also presents the opportunity to go deeper and explore important questions--What have you always cared about?
 What do you value most?
 What really drives you?
 What do you want most for yourself and the people around you?
-What are your barriers to accomplishment, and how can you begin to overcome them?
+What are your barriers to success, and how can you begin to overcome them?

 If an organization wants to support its employees in a way that will allow them to live their own integrity, it's essential to create a culture of collaboration and inclusion where various perspectives are sought out and encouraged.
 The result?
 Not only does it lead to more engagement and happier employees, but it also leads to more innovation and better ideas.
-It's a win-win.
+Talk about a win-win.